kikivanderheijden/DNN_ESANN_dev/readme.txt

 									the weights of the best model.

 Model 7							: 	This is the same model as model 6, but with batch size 128, number of epochs
-									to 100, and early stopping patience to 10
+									to 100, and early stopping patience to 10.
+This had kernels 32 and 64 in the final layers.

 Model 8							: 	Is with the cosine similarity loss function instead of the MSE.
 Estimates angles
 									away from the axes [-1 1] and [-1 1] well, but angles at the axes extremely poor.